Origen of Alexandria came up with the idea first.

 As Meister Eckhart so eloquently described it, "The eye with which I see God is exactly the same eye with which God sees me.
 My eye and God's eye are one eye, one seeing, one knowledge and one love" (Sermon 16).

-This is mind-boggling stuff, and words like “purification” or “illumination” or “unitive” can strike ordinary Christians, who simply want to get closer to God, as unnecessarily abstract (or abstruse).
-So I was truly impressed one weekend when I was leading a retreat at the Monastery of the Holy Spirit, and was discussing the threefold way with the retreatants.
-One woman raised her hand, and said “It seems to me that the first stage is about learning the rules, while in the second stage you move from the rules to wisdom, and in the final stage you move into love.”
+This is mind-boggling stuff, and words like "purification" or "illumination" or "unitive" can strike ordinary Christians, who simply want to get closer to God, as unnecessarily abstract (or abstruse).
+So I was truly impressed this past weekend, when I was leading a retreat at the Monastery of the Holy Spirit, and was discussing the threefold way with the retreatants.
+One woman raised her hand, and said "It seems to me that the first stage is about learning the rules, while in the second stage you move from the rules to wisdom, and in the final stage you move into love."

 I didn't miss a beat.
 "Do you mind if I write about that?"

 "Of course," she said humbly.
 "After all, it didn't come from me."

 I suppose some scholars or other folks who make it their business to be "theology police" would gladly argue over the defects in trying to simplify purgation, illumination, and union in terms of law, wisdom, and love.
 But that would be to grossly miss the point.
 After all, no word we use can ever capture the mysterious dynamics of grace in our lives.
 But what makes law, wisdom, and love such a wonderfully succinct explanation of the threefold way is its sheer simplicity.